-Pacific Television Center Launches HD Circuits to Toronto
+Pacific Television Center launches HD circuits to Toronto

-LOS ANGELES, CA ─ Pacific Television Center (PacTV), a Los Angeles-based independent global transmission and production company, is proud to announce the launch of HD/SD-capable circuits to Toronto, Canada.
-Now, PacTV can provide clients with direct, instant access to content between Los Angeles and Toronto.
+For those news organizations looking for a reliable fiber connection between Los Angeles and Toronto, Pacific Television Center (PacTV), a Los Angeles-based transmission and production company, now offers HD/SD-capable circuits to Toronto, Canada.
+This gives PacTV clients a direct, instant access to content between Los Angeles and Toronto.

 “The folks at PacTV’s master control are extremely quick at processing requests,” adds Escobar.
 “Even when we place a last-minute call, they can transmit content from our New York bureau to Toronto within seconds.
 On several occasions this has helped ensure that last-minute guests have made it on-air and that late-arriving tape has been filed by deadline.”